 "court" means a court of competent jurisdiction;

 "owner of the copyright" means the first owner, an assignee or an exclusive licensee, as the case may be, of the relevant portion of the copyright.
+[Act No. 20 of 2019, s.
+23.]

 35A.
 Protection of Internet Service Provider